-As my team and I worked tirelessly to develop the Baby Sleep Trainer video training series one thought that came up through the feedback channels was that sleep training really is a lifestyle change.
-Much like exercise or diet, if you want your child to have healthy sleep habits throughout their childhood, then you must ensure that you are enforcing good sleep habits in your family’s day-to-day life.
+Let me start by saying that it is possible to successfully sleep train baby with older siblings.
+In creating the Baby Sleep Trainer Program, one thought that came up through the feedback channels is that sleep training really is a lifestyle change.
+It’s just like diet and exercise.
+If you want your child to have healthy sleep habits, then you must ensure that you are enforcing those habits in your family’s day-to-day life.
 So, how do you work towards good sleep habits for your infant while still meeting the needs of your older children?
+Read on to learn!

-In those early months it is near impossible to take baby out and not have them either be in the car during nap time, or have them in the car outside of nap time where they fall asleep anyway.
-In either case, it’s best for Mom and Dad to just do the best they can to avoid taking baby out unnecessarily, and try very, very hard not to be stressed when baby is off schedule.
-When baby naps on the go, that should be counted as their first, second, or third nap of the day, and once they get home, they should be kept awake until as close as possible to their next scheduled nap time.
+In those early months, it is nearly impossible to not have baby either in the car during nap time.
+Or in the car outside of nap time where they fall asleep anyway.
+In either case, it’s best for Mom and Dad to just do the best they can.
+Avoid taking baby out unnecessarily, and try very, very hard not to be stressed when baby is off schedule.
+When baby naps on the go, it should be counted as their first, second, or third nap of the day.
+And once they get home, they should be kept awake until as close as possible to their next scheduled nap time.

-Older toddlers and school-aged children typically sleep very deeply overnight so they aren’t usually bothered by the cries of their baby sister.
-Ensuring they have their own white noise and a closed bedroom door also helps.
-Even so, some parents feel better sending the older child out for a sleepover with grandma for a few days, or even inviting big brother to sleep in Mom and Dad’s room on the one condition that they must remain quiet and sleep all night, or risk losing the privilege of the sleep over and get sent back to sleep in their own room.
+Older toddlers and school-aged children typically sleep very deeply overnight.
+So they aren’t usually bothered by the cries of their baby sister.
+Ensuring they have their own white noise, and a closed bedroom door also helps.
+Even so, some parents feel better sending the older child out for a sleepover with grandma for a few days.
+Or, inviting big brother to sleep in Mom and Dad’s room on the one condition that they must remain quiet and sleep all night.
+If they don’t, they risk losing the privilege of the sleep over, and get sent back to sleep in their own room.